 Math instructions are used to perform mathematical calculations.
 The Productivity 1000 Series PLC has math instructions that can be used in a wide variety of applications.
 We will be looking at the Data Statistics (DATA) and the Math Editor (MATH).

-Your automation system that you implement may involve these instructions.
-As a system integrator you will require the use of these instructions in your commissioned programs.
+The automation system that you implement may involve these instructions.
+As a system integrator, you will require the use of these instructions in your commissioned programs.

 Let’s get started with the Productivity 1000 Series PLC Math Instructions.

 Previously in this Productivity 1000 series PLC, we have discussed: